NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 A model by Hedman et al. \cite{2021sNeRG} (July 2021) stored a precomputed NeRF on a sparse voxel grid.
-The method, called \textbf{Sparse Neural Voxel Grid (SNeRG)}, stored precomputed diffuse color, density, and feature vectors on a sparse voxel grid in a process sometimes referred to as "baking".
-During evaluation time, an MLP was used to produce specular color, which combined with the specular color's alpha composited along the ray, produced the final pixel color.
-The method was 3000 times faster than the original implementation, with speed comparable to PlenOctree.
+The method, called \textbf{Sparse Neural Voxel Grid (SNeRG)}, stored precomputed diffuse color, density, and feature vectors on the sparse voxel grid in a process sometimes referred to as ``baking".
+During evaluation, an MLP produced specular color, which, combined with alpha compositing of the specular color along the ray, yielded the final pixel color.
+The method was approximately 3000 times faster than the original NeRF implementation, with speed comparable to PlenOctree.

-Concurrently, the \textbf{PlenOctree} \cite{nerf2021_plenoctrees} approach by Yu et al. (March 2021) achieved an inference time that was 3000 times faster than the original implementation.
-The authors trained a spherical harmonic NeRF (NeRF-SH), which predicted the spherical harmonic coefficients of the color function instead of directly predicting the color function.
-They built an octree of precomputed spherical harmonic (SH) coefficients derived from the MLP’s colors.
+Concurrently, the \textbf{PlenOctree} \cite{nerf2021_plenoctrees} approach by Yu et al. (March 2021) achieved inference times approximately 3000 times faster than the original NeRF implementation.
+The authors trained a spherical harmonic NeRF (NeRF-SH), which predicted spherical harmonic coefficients of the color function instead of directly predicting color values.
+They constructed an octree of precomputed spherical harmonic (SH) coefficients derived from the MLP’s colors.
 During octree construction, the scene was voxelized, and voxels with low transmissivity were eliminated.
 This procedure can also be applied to standard NeRF models by performing Monte Carlo estimations of the spherical harmonic components.
-PlenOctrees could be further optimized using the initial training images.
-This fine-tuning procedure relative to NeRF training.
+PlenOctrees could be further optimized using initial training images via a fast fine-tuning procedure relative to NeRF training.
 Notably, the Gaussian Splatting implementation of spherical harmonics color is directly adapted from PlenOctree.

-In \textbf{FastNeRF} \cite{2021fastNerf} (March 2021), Garbin et al. factorized the color function $\mathbf{c}$ into the inner product of the output of the position-dependent MLP (which also produces the density $\sigma$) and the output of a direction-dependent MLP.
-This allowed Fast-NeRF to easily cache color and density evaluations in a dense grid of the scene, greatly improving inference time by a factor of 3000+.
-They also included hardware-accelerated ray tracing \cite{2010optix}, which skipped empty spaces and stopped when the ray's transmittance was saturated.
+In \textbf{FastNeRF} (March 2021) \cite{2021fastNerf}, Garbin et al. factorized the color function $\mathbf{c}$ as the inner product of outputs from two MLPs: a position-dependent MLP that also predicts density $\sigma$, and a direction-dependent MLP.
+This decomposition enabled FastNeRF to efficiently cache color and density evaluations on a dense scene grid, resulting in inference speedups exceeding 3000 times.
+The method also leveraged hardware-accelerated ray tracing \cite{2010optix}, which skipped empty space and terminated rays once transmittance saturation was reached.